How do I plan for retirement

 You can view your account balance through Member Online, 24 hours a day, seven days a week.
 Your annual statement also outlines all the activity associated with your QSuper account/s and will show your super balance as at 30 June of the relevant year.
 If you have an Accumulation account, your annual statement should have a projected estimate of what your super balance might be when you retire, based on your investment strategy.

 Keeping up to date with your investment strategy is also an important part of the retirement planning process.
-If you're with QSuper’s default investment option Lifetime, your investments are automatically personalised based on your age and account balance.
+If you're with the QSuper default investment option Lifetime, your investments are automatically personalised based on your age and account balance.
 However, if you decide to take control of your own investments, you'll need to regularly review your strategy to ensure the risk and timeframe are still aligned to your retirement goals.

 Calculate your retirement income